Three-body contact for fermions. I. General relations: Relations for the zero-range model

-Compared to the non-interacting case Eqs.~(\ref{eq:N2_0},\ref{eq:N3_0}), the exponents in Eqs.~(\ref{eq:N2},\ref{eq:N3}) are reduced, {\it i.e.} the probability to find particles near to each other is enhanced.
+\item Compared to the non-interacting case Eqs.~(\ref{eq:N2_0},\ref{eq:N3_0}), the exponents in Eqs.~(\ref{eq:N2},\ref{eq:N3}) are reduced, {\it i.e.} the probability to find particles near to each other is enhanced.
 This bunching effect is due to the attractive effect of the resonant zero-range interaction, which causes the wavefunction to diverge: When the distance $r$ between two opposite-spin particles vanishes, $\psi \propto 1/r$, which yields Eq.~(\ref{eq:N2}), while in the limit of vanishing hyperradius $R$ between three particles, $\psi \propto R^{s-2}$, which yields Eq.~(\ref{eq:N3}).
-Note that since $s<2$, the wavefunction indeed diverges for $R\to0$, and the exponent in Eq.~(\ref{eq:N3}) is smaller than in the uncorrelated case Eq.~(\ref{eq:N3_dist}), which means that the bunching effect due to the zero-range interactions overcompensates the antibunching effect due to Pauli exclusion.\footnote{This remains true in the unequal mass case, since $s$ is a decreasing function of $m_\uparrow/m_\downarrow$, and $s\to 2$ for $m_\uparrow/m_\downarrow \to 0$ \cite{Petrov3fermions}.}$^{,}$\footnote{On the other hand, the Pauli exclusion effect is not overcompensated by too much: Due to the repulsive effective three-body potential $s^2/R^2$ (see App.~\ref{app:unit_hyp}), we still have $N_3(\epsilon) / \epsilon^2 \propto \epsilon^{2s} \underset{\epsilon\to0}{\to} 0$, which implies that the three-body loss rate divided by the thermalization rate vanishes in the zero-density limit, a crucial ingredient for the zero-range model to be an accurate description of ultracold-atom experiments (see Sec.~\ref{sec:loss}).}
+Note that since $s<2$, the wavefunction indeed diverges for $R\to0$, and the exponent in Eq.~(\ref{eq:N3}) is smaller than in the uncorrelated case Eq.~(\ref{eq:N3_dist}), which means that the bunching effect due to the zero-range interactions overcompensates the antibunching effect due to Pauli exclusion.\footnote{On the other hand, the Pauli exclusion effect is not overcompensated by too much: Due to the repulsive effective three-body potential $s^2/R^2$ (see App.~\ref{app:unit_hyp}), we still have $N_3(\epsilon) / \epsilon^2 \propto \epsilon^{2s} \underset{\epsilon\to0}{\to} 0$, which implies that the three-body loss rate divided by the thermalization rate vanishes in the zero-density limit, a crucial ingredient for the zero-range model to be an accurate description of ultracold-atom experiments (see Sec.~\ref{sec:loss}).}